Christian Bethancourt Player Props: Rays vs. Dodgers

-The Tampa Bay Rays and Christian Bethancourt (.419 slugging percentage over his past 10 games, including one homer), take on starting pitcher Noah Syndergaard and the Los Angeles Dodgers at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.344 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Clayton Kershaw and the Los Angeles Dodgers at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Blue Jays.
+In his most recent game, he collected two extra-base hits (3-for-4 with two doubles and an RBI) against the Dodgers.

 Christian Bethancourt Game Info & Props vs. the Dodgers